Why Invest in Wedding Videography?

 - The less vendors to coordinate with, the less stress.

-Because of these concerns, it is hard for current day videographers who are nothing like the above to be recognized, respected, and valued.
+Because of these concerns, it is hard for current day videographers to be respected, and valued.
 Videography is the least understood, under-represented, and under-valued service in the wedding industry.
-Now that we know why the question is asked, lets answer it!
+Now that we know why the question is asked, let's address those concerns!

-- Video captures the actual sounds and feel of her wedding day.
+- Video captures the actual sounds and feel of their wedding day.
 Was it raining?
 Was it sunny?
-Were there birds chirping?
 Was there a river or ocean nearby?
-These sounds play a special role in the location of her venue and where the wedding took place.
+These sounds play a special role in the location of their venue and where the wedding took place.
+Environment and sound place context to the story.
 The science and psychology of sound stimulate senses than still photos aren't capable of doing.

-- Video captures special or funny verbal statements exchanged throughout the day.
+- Video captures special, emotional, or hilarious verbal statements exchanged throughout the day.

-- Video captures the gasp when the bride’s father see’s her for the first time.
+- Video captures the gasp when the bride’s father and husband see’s her for the first time.

-- Video captures the inhale and exhale of when the bride tries to keep her composure during her vows and where the groom chokes during his.
-The still silence in between tears are moving and something that photographs can not capture.
+- Video captures the inhale and exhale of when the bride tries to keep her composure during her vows and when the groom chokes during his.
+The still silence in between tears are powerful and something that photographs can not capture.

-- Video captures the cheer of the crowd after the first kiss during the ceremony and when the bride and groom are officially announced as man and wife at the reception.
+- Video captures the cheer of the crowd after the first kiss during the ceremony and when the couple is officially announced at the reception.

 - Video captures the rare, hilarious, and special moments of the parents or grandparents busting a move on the dance floor.
 Photos can preserve those moments, but they don’t capture rhythm or lack thereof!